ParimitaGH/PLC_Python_TIA_Read_Write/README.md

 ## PLC Python TIA Read Write
-This Project demonstrates communication between Python and Siemens S7-1200 PLC using python-snap7 library.It supports reading from and writing to PLC data blocks in reaL time.
+This Project demonstrates communication between Python and Siemens S7-1200 PLC using python-snap7 library.
+It supports reading from and writing to PLC data blocks in reaL time.

 ## Technologies Used
 - Python